In this section

 Psychosocial services

-The Psychosocial team at Children's Wisconsin is here to support your child and family as you go through the cancer treatment journey.
+The Psychosocial team at Children's Wisconsin is here to support you and your family as you go through the cancer treatment journey.
 Made up of psychologists, social workers, child life, recreational therapists and others, the team supports your family through the psychological aspects of cancer diagnosis and treatment.

 Social work

-All patients get a social worker after being diagnosed with cancer.
-Social workers meet with all patients and families to assess the families' needs.
-Your social worker helps with social, emotional, and financial needs related to the cancer diagnosis and treatment.
-They also look at work, school, sibling, insurance, transportation, and guardianship and custody needs.
+Social workers meet with patients and families to assess the families' needs.
+Social workers help with social, emotional and financial needs related to cancer diagnosis and treatment.
+They are able to address specific needs regarding work, school, sibling, insurance, transportation and guardianship and custody.

 Learn more about Children's social work program.